kaxil/boring-cyborg/README.md

   test:
     - src/**/*.spec.js

+# Various Flags to control behaviour of the "Labeler"
+labelerFlags:
+  # If this flag is changed to 'false', labels would only be added when the PR is first created and not when existing
+  # PR is updated.
+  # The default is 'true' which means the labels would be added when PR is updated even if they were removed by the user
+  labelOnPRUpdates: true

 ##### Greetings ########################################################################################################
 # Comment to be posted to welcome users when they open their first PR
 firstPRWelcomeComment: >